codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 In the example below, you'll see that we make use of webpack's [magic comments](https://webpack.js.org/api/module-methods/#magic-comments) feature to avoid NextJS's caching and use normal [import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) behaviour.
 :::

 1. **Create a component that mounts the SDK.** You can copy and paste the example <a href="https://github.com/codatio/sdk-link/blob/main/examples/next/src/app/components/CodatLink.tsx" target="_blank">`CodatLink.tsx`</a> file to an appropriate location in your app.
+We recommend setting `width: 460px; height: 840px` for this component.
 Note that [`"use client"`](https://nextjs.org/docs/getting-started/react-essentials#the-use-client-directive) is used to define this as client-side code, and the import is ignored in webpack to avoid NextJS caching (as above).
-2. **Use this component.** We suggest wrapping the component in a modal (default dimensions 460px by 840px).
-The component can also take care of such logic as when to [display the component](https://github.com/codatio/sdk-link/blob/main/examples/next/src/app/page.tsx), passing in the relevant company ID, etc.
+2. **Use this component.** We suggest wrapping the `CodatLink` component in a modal to [adjust its positioning](https://github.com/codatio/sdk-link/blob/main/examples/next/src/app/page.module.css).
+The component can also take care of such logic as when to [display the component](https://github.com/codatio/sdk-link/blob/main/examples/next/src/app/page.tsx), passing in the relevant company Id and callbacks.

   ```js
   // page.tsx